pts/insight-mininasm/README.txt

 their string literal expansions.
 That was needed because mininasm supports only integer-valued single-line macros.

+Single-line macros in colors_k.inc were replaced with `equ' labels:

+* Example:

+    %define MAIN_BG BLACK ; Old, doesn't work in mininasm.
+    MAIN_BG equ BLACK     ; New, works in mininasm
+    %assign MAIN_BG BLACK ; This would also work in mininasm.

+* That was necessary, because in mininasm, the value of a single-line macro defined with `%define' must be an integer literal (possibly prefixed with unary operators).
+This restriction is there because single-line macro facilities in mininasm are very limited, and they are implemented using (multiple) labels, and this restriction is only sane way to prevent deviation from NASM macro expansion semantics.

 The remaining goal is to build the insight.com identical to the release.

 __END__